Certifiable Risk-Based Engineering Design Optimization: Structural Design: Short Column Problem With Convex Reformulation

 Another advantage is the conservative nature of bPoF as compared to PoF.
 When formulated with identical levels of $\alphaT$ in the constraint, the bPoF-based optimization achieves a more conservative design than RBDO.
-The conservative nature of the bPoF-based CRiBDO formulation is illustrated by Figure~\ref{fig:SCarea}(c).
-Here, the x-axis provides the value of $1-\alphaT$ used in the constraint.
-We see that setting an upper bound of $1-\alphaT$ on bPoF yields a more conservative design than the corresponding RBDO problem formulated with the same upper bound of $1-\alphaT$ on PoF.
+The conservative nature of bPoF for the same desired reliability $\alphaT$ can be seen from Figure~\ref{fig:SCPoFbPoF} and is directly reflected in more conservative optimal designs with larger cross-sectional areas as seen in Figure~\ref{fig:SCarea}(c).
 This type of probabilistically derived conservativeness can be seen as desirable as highlighted in Remark~\ref{r:conserve} below.

+Figure~\ref{fig:SCPoFbPoF} compares different levels of desired $1-\alphaT$ versus the estimated PoF or bPoF for the optimal designs obtained through PoF- and bPoF-based optimization.
+For these plots, we use $5\times10^6$ samples\footnote{These samples are not used in the optimization, but only to estimate at the optimal design after the optimization is completed.} to get accurate estimates of the PoF or bPoF at the optimum.
+Figure~\ref{fig:SCPoFbPoF}(a) shows the desired $1-\alphaT$ and the PoF/bPoF for the optimum design obtained using the RBDO problem.
+We can see that since the MC error for PoF estimate in the RBDO problem was always ensured to be below 1\%, the desired PoF and the PoF at the optimum overlap.
+The figure also emphasizes the conservative property of bPoF for the same desired $1-\alphaT$.